Zendesk add followers automatically with triggers or macros

 8. Click Create to save it.

 Now, your agents can apply this macro from any ticket, and it will instantly add the right person as a follower.
-Simple.
+It’s a very efficient way to handle standard escalations.

 Step 3: Use triggers to add followers automatically

-If macros are for one-click tasks, triggers are for the tasks you don't want to click at all.
-They are fully automated and fire whenever a ticket meets a set of conditions you define, no agent needed.
-This is the way to go if you want to add followers automatically based on things like which channel a ticket came from, the customer's organization, or even a specific phrase in the subject line.
+If macros are for one-click tasks, triggers are for the tasks you want to happen automatically in the background.
+Zendesk triggers are incredibly reliable and fire whenever a ticket meets a set of conditions you define.
+This is the way to go if you want to add followers based on things like which channel a ticket came from, the customer's organization, or even a specific phrase in the subject line.

 For instance, you could set up a trigger that automatically adds a dedicated account manager as a follower any time a ticket comes in from a VIP client.